-Services that are covered for you What you must pay when you get these services Inpatient mental health care Covered services include mental health care services that require a hospital stay You are covered for 90 days per admission for Medicare-covered stays.
+Inpatient mental health care

+Covered services include mental health care services that require a hospital stay

+You are covered for 90 days per admission for Medicare-covered stays.

 There is a 190-day lifetime limit for inpatient mental health services provided in a psychiatric hospital.
 The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital.
 If you have used part of the 190-day Medicare lifetime benefit prior to enrolling in our plan, then you are only entitled to receive the difference between the number of lifetime days already used in the Plan benefit.

-In-Network For Medicare-covered admissions, per admission: \$325 copay per day, for days 1 to 5 and \$0 copay per day, for days 6 to 90 for Medicare-covered mental health care.
+For Medicare-covered admissions, per admission: \$0 copay for each Medicare-covered hospital stay.
 Lifetime Reserve Days \$0 copay per day.
 Lifetime Reserve Days are additional days that the plan will pay for when members are in a hospital for more than the number of days covered by the plan.
 Members have a total of 60 reserve days that can be used during their lifetime If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
-Prior Authorization may be required .
+Prior Authorization may be required.